grafana/grafana-operator/documentation/upgrade.md

 ### Install 4.0.0

-Install the Grafana Operator v4.0.0 either using OLM or by [deployment](https://github.com/grafana-operator/grafana-operator/blob/v3.10.3/deploy/operator.yaml) or through OLM.
+Install the Grafana Operator v4.0.0 either using OLM or by using the [kustomize based installer](./deploy_grafana.md#Kustomize).

 The new Operator should discover the existing Grafana and Dashboard CRs and take over.